RPKI/ROAFetchlib/README.md

   $ ./configure
   $ make
   $ (sudo) make install
+  $ make check
   ```

-* If a Lib and/or the Includes were not found -> add -L -I flags:
+* If a library or includes were not found then add -L -I flags:

   ```
   $ ./configure CFLAGS='-L<path_to_librtr.so> -I<path_to_rtrlib_includes>'